Raw Sprouted Cucumber Salad

 I used the olive oil in a beautiful lime basil vinaigrette.
 Made with honey as a sweetener, if you don’t use honey, you can substitute agave or another sweetener.
 I think this recipe will become one of your raw food recipe staples.

-Cucumber Watermelon Wheat Berry Salad with Lime Basil Vinaigrette
+Cucumber Watermelon Wheat Berry Salad

 - 2 cups diced cucumber